douglasdavis/ddavis.io/content/posts/eglot-cpp-ide.md

 +++
-title = "Eglot based Emacs C++ IDE with clangd" date = 2019-01-07 tags = ["emacs", "cpp"] draft = false
+title = "Eglot based Emacs C++ IDE with clangd" author = ["Douglas Davis"] date = 2019-01-07 tags = ["emacs", "cpp"] draft = false
 +++

-I have a an [old post](https://ddavis.fyi/blog/2018-07-07-emacs-cpp-ide/) documenting my first attempt at turning Emacs into a C++ IDE with `clangd`.
+I have a an [old post](https://ddavis.fyi/posts/2018-07-07-emacs-cpp-ide/) documenting my first attempt at turning Emacs into a C++ IDE with `clangd`.
 That post describes using two
 packages: `lsp-mode` and `lsp-clangd`.
 Those packages have evolved and now `clangd` usage is built into `lsp-mode`, so the post is a